 Current News

 If you’d like to contribute to welcoming this family to Canada, you can donate through Canadahelps.org and the Welcome Abdikadir and Family to Canada campaign page.
 Canadahelps.org will provide an immediate tax receipt.
+If you’d like to discuss other ways to contribute, please contact Alison Colvin.
+The more we are able to contribute to the family’s first year in a new country, the fewer expenses they will have to deal with.

 As always, we and the family are very grateful for the engagement of the Redeemer congregation in this ministry of welcoming the stranger.
 Thank you for your donations and your interest, and watch for more news after their arrival!